nbercher-atk/dedop_run_scheduler/README.md

    the running machine.
 Run a new job each time another one terminates, until no more files are to be processed.

- - By default, run on the default user's workspace input files, using the default workspace's configuration.
+ - By default, run on the "current" user's workspace input files, using the "current" workspace's configuration.

  - Optionally ignore the processing if output file(s) already existing, honouring =dedop run= '-s' option.